Is Photovoltaic Energy better than BC’s Grid?Posted by karen in Front, News, Our News, on November 5, 2014

 Often we are asked if it makes sense to install solar energy when we live in area where our electricity is primarily hydro power – a fairly “green” energy source.

 An IPPC study found that Solar Photovoltaic (PV) energy has a carbon intensity of 48 g CO2e / kWh.
 This figure includes full life-cycle emissions.
 This is only slightly higher than geothermal which is 45 and is often promoted in BC.
 PV has the advantage of being located at or near the energy consumption location so there would be additional life-cycle emissions associated with transmission infrastructure for geothermal.

 BC grid electricity consists of electricity generated in BC which is about 92% hydroelectricity plus imports from Alberta and other jurisdictions that use coal.
-If the net result is 86% hydro, 1% wind, 6% natural gas and 7% coal we have a weighted intensity of 102 g CO2/kWh using the same IPPC numbers.
+If we assume 7% of is imports, the net result is 86% hydro (92% of 93%).
+We further assume 1% wind, 6% natural gas and 7% coal we have a weighted intensity of 102 g CO2/kWh using the same IPPC numbers.

 That means that for every kWh that PV produces in BC it cuts GHG emissions by about half.